umbraco/UmbracoDocs/11/umbraco-cms/extending/packages/installing-and-uninstalling-packages.md

 ---
-description: The process of installing and, in turn, uninstalling packages in your Umbraco CMS website depends on the package type and size.
+description: The process of installing and, in turn, uninstalling packages in your Umbraco CMS website depends on the version and package type.
 ---

 # Installing and uninstalling Umbraco packages